csound-flossmanual/csound-floss/book/05-e-reverberation.md

 perceive is a mixture of the direct sound and the dense overlapping echoes of that sound reflecting off walls and objects within the space.

+## Csound opcodes for reverberation

 Csound's earliest reverb opcodes are _reverb_ and _nreverb_.
 By today's standards they sound rather crude and as a consequence modern Csound users tend to prefer the more recent opcodes _freeverb_ and _reverbsc_.

+## General considerations about using reverb in Csound

 The typical way to use a reverb is to run as a effect throughout the entire Csound performance and to send it audio from other instruments to